Remote Learning Provision

 Children will receive a daily English, Maths activity.
 At EYFS and Year 1 there will be a phonics activity.
 Year 2 and KS2 will have a spelling activity.

-- Daily maths activities will follow the White Rose Maths scheme online with daily videos and activities.
+- Daily maths activities will follow the White Rose Maths scheme.
 Ongar Primary have subscribed to White Rose Premium service so that parents can access resources, including videos.
-Teachers will provide recorded teaching videos to support where necessary.

-- All children will be encouraged to read at least 5 times a week.
+- All children will be encouraged to read daily.

 - All children from year 2 up are encouraged to practice their multiplication skills using their TTRockstars account. https://ttrockstars.com/